loftwah/linkarooie/README.md

 2. Loads the specified backup file.
 3. Applies any pending migrations.

-## Geolocation

-Geolocation is currently a mandatory feature in Linkarooie.
-It uses the `geocoder` gem to provide location-based insights for link clicks and page views.

-To enable geolocation:
-1. Obtain a free API key from [ipapi](https://ipapi.com).
-2. Set the `GEOCODER_API_KEY` environment variable with your API key.

-Future plans include making geolocation optional to cater to different privacy preferences.

 ## Customization

 Linkarooie is designed to be highly customizable: